HeDude/Freell/wiki/Home.md

 regardless of their technical expertise.

 ## Natural
-Reell is designed to mimic natural language for ease of use and readability.
+Reell is designed to mimic natural language in the form of [prompting](https://github.com/HeDude/Freell/wiki/Prompting) an AI for ease of use and readability.
 A valid statement in the Freell language has the following general rules;
 * **Case Sensitivity**: Freell is case-sensitive, which means this is not equivalent to This or tHiS.